-We have made our reporting protocol permanent, distinguishing between:
+We have made our reporting protocol permanent, distinguishing between: - Process water tower will make it possible to save

-- Process water - Cooling water.
+- Cooling water.

 At the same time, we are developing innovative technologies such as membrane techniques to optimise our water savings.
 Initiatives to recycle production water complete our approach, confirming our commitment to sustainable and responsible management of this essential resource.